 (above) Prayers and Respect - Kathu village shrine outside Phuket Town is one of the main centers for the vegetarian festival.
 Dressed all in white, local people carry incense at the start of the fire walking ceremony.

 Why do I love this festival so much?
 You know, the first couple of years I was in Phuket, I saw almost nothing of the real local life, knew nothing of the history of Phuket ..
 I just dived and hung around with diving people, went out to bars and never went out to explore the island.
 The first time I saw anything of this festival was in about 2003, driving into Phuket Town to pay my tax, and got stuck in traffic caused by some damn local street procession!
 Over the years we have enjoyed exploring Phuket and the surrounding area and discovering new back roads and new events.
 And I have read a lot about the history and traditions here.
-The vegetarian festival is celebrated in other parts of Thailand where there are Chinese-Thai communites, but Phuket is where it started back in about 1825, probably a bit later than that, nobody exactly knows!
+The vegetarian festival is celebrated in other parts of Thailand where there are Chinese-Thai communities, but Phuket is where it started back in about 1825, probably a bit later than that, nobody exactly knows!

 (above) Kathu shrine is my "local".
 We live about a mile from old Kathu village where the shrine is located.
 Kathu is actually where the history of the festival began, being the center of the tin mining boom which attracted many Chinese people to Phuket in the 19th century.
 I like to head to the shrine at any time during the festival to "people watch".
 I love the atmosphere.
 Everyone is dressed in white.
 I mean not everyone in Phuket, but around the shrines, pretty much everyone.
 In the weeks before the festival, shops are selling the white clothes.
 It's a sign of purity.
 I like to visit the shrines to catch a glimpse of the tradition of the festival.
 On the first day (see below) the Go Teng pole is raised to allow the spirits of the Emperor Gods to enter the shrine.